 Breastmilk is free.
 But there are things you have to buy to maintain it.
 So in my case, I bought reusable bottles for storage.
 Some mom buys non-reusable storages which I also do sometimes.
-Not only storage, but also supplements.
+Not only storage but also supplements.
 There are times that I feel like my milk supply isn’t enough so I tend to buy some supplements like moringa/malunggay capsule.
-It’s very cheap when you buy it on Generics Pharmacy.
+It’s very cheap when you buy it at the Generics Pharmacy.

 Whatever I buy, I am certain that it is cheaper than formula.